-National social assistance legal frameworks should provide an institutional structure for existing schemes.
+National social assistance legal frameworks should provide an institutional structure for this scheme.
 Again, the scope of these frameworks varies in accordance with different perspectives on governance and management models best suited for the country context.
 Given the fact that social assistance benefits are mostly paid out of a country's (central) budget, it is obvious that governments will play a direct role in this area.
-The intensity and nature of this role and the structures set up for this purpose may differ significantly.
-Also relevant is the political internal organization (e.g. federal/provincial jurisdiction, degree of decentralization, etc.) See MODULE GOV for in depth discussion of governance and institutional models.